Mykola Chaikovsky: Works

 Chaikovsky published his first article, an academic article on mathematics, in 1908.
 In 1915, he published a book on solar and lunar eclipses.
 He compiled a dictionary of mathematical terminology in Ukrainian (1924) and wrote other academic articles, as well as textbooks on mathematics.
 In 1931, he published the Ukrainian Scientific Mathematical Bibliography (1931).
 His bibliography includes a total of 193 scientific works in mathematics alone.
 Chaikovsky also wrote 51 articles for the Ukrainian Soviet Encyclopedia.
 As a scientist, his research concerned the topic of geometrization of school algebra.

 Chaikovsky wrote By the Power of the Sun (За силу сонця, Za syly sontsia) in 1918, considered one of the first works of Ukrainian science fiction, as well as one of the first Ukrainian-language works in science fiction.
 The book was published by the Ukrainian Pedagogical Society in Lviv (then Poland) seven years later.
-In the story, Chaikovsky imagined an independent Ukraine as a world pioneer in solar power, with spies from other countries trying to steal the valuable Ukrainian technology.
-The work is notable as one of the first works that describes the concept of a radiotelephone.
-As it was published in Poland, the novel did not became well known in Ukraine, and it was neither republished nor mentioned in literary criticism in the Soviet Union, leaving it sidelined during the formative stage of Ukrainian science fiction in the 1920s and 1930s.
+In the story, the protagonist Mykhailo Rozdvyanskyi, a brilliant engineer-physicist and aeronaut (professor at the Kyiv Engineering Academy and director of the First State Aviation Plant), invents ways to harness solar energy through photovoltaic "black glass" and discovers novel "omega rays".
+Chaikovsky imagined an independent Ukraine as a world pioneer in solar power, with spies from other countries and Luddites trying to steal or suppress the valuable Ukrainian technology.
+The work is also notable as one of the first works that describes the concept of a radiotelephone.
+As it was published in Poland, the novel did not become well known in Ukraine, and it was neither republished nor mentioned in literary criticism in the Soviet Union, leaving it sidelined during the formative stage of Ukrainian science fiction in the 1920s and 1930s.

 In 1926, Chaikovsky published a future studies essay entitled "Technology of Tomorrow", also in Lviv.